madsmtm/objc2/crates/icrate/README.md

 ## Supported versions

-These bindings are automatically generated from the SDKs in Xcode 15.1 (will be periodically updated).

-Currently supports:

 - macOS: `10.12-14.2`
 - iOS/iPadOS: `10.0-17.2` (WIP)
 - tvOS: `10.0-17.2` (WIP)
 - watchOS: `5.0-10.2` (WIP)
+- visionOS: Not currently supported

+These bindings are currently generated from the SDKs in Xcode 15.2.
+The Xcode version will be periodically updated.